-Center for Cooperative Media awards nine scholarships to New Jersey journalists for AAJA, NAHJ, NABJ, NAJA and NLGJA events
+Center for Cooperative Media awards nine grants to New Jersey journalists for AAJA, NAHJ, NABJ, NAJA and NLGJA events

 There’s still time to get your application in, too!
-More details are below the list of scholarship winners
+More details are below the list of grantees

 Such organizations include the National Association of Black Journalists (NABJ), the Asian American Journalists Association (AAJA), the National Association of Hispanic Journalists (NAHJ), the Native American Journalists Association (NAJA) and NLGJA — The Association of LGBTQ Journalists.

-We’re thrilled today to announce the first round of scholarship recipients!
+We’re thrilled today to announce the first round of grant recipients!

-The scholarship fund is providing stipends of $500 on average for these local journalists to attend eligible events.
-The funding for this scholarship is made possible by a grant from the New Jersey Local News Lab Fund, a partnership between Democracy Fund, the Geraldine R. Dodge Foundation, and the Community Foundation of New Jersey.
+The grant provides stipends of $500 on average for these local journalists to attend eligible events.
+The funding for these grants is made possible by a grant from the New Jersey Local News Lab Fund, a partnership between Democracy Fund, the Geraldine R. Dodge Foundation, and the Community Foundation of New Jersey.

-Below you’ll find bios of our first nine scholarship winners.
-We expect to announce our next round of scholarship recipients in June.
+Below you’ll find bios of our first nine grant winners.
+We expect to announce our next round of grantees in June.

 Jeanette Beebe is an independent radio and digital journalist who covers public health, tech, and the politics and policy that propel health care.
 Her reporting regularly appears in The Daily Beast and on NPR station WHYY.
 A Pushcart- and Best New Poets-nominated genderqueer writer, she’s currently a dual-genre MFA candidate (creative nonfiction & poetry) at the Vermont Center for Fine Arts.
 Jeanette has a bachelor’s degree in English from Princeton University.
 Jeanette will attend the NLGJA national conference.